wp-plugins/wpsso/readme.txt

 **Images and Videos**

-WPSSO detects and uses all images - associated or included in your Post or Page content - including WordPress Media Library image galleries and embedded videos from YouTube, Vimeo, and Wistia (including their preview images).
-WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized and provided according to their intended audience (Facebook, Twitter, Pinterest, etc).
+WPSSO detects and uses all images - associated or included in your Post or Page content - including WordPress Media Library image galleries and embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including their preview images).
+WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended audience (Facebook, Twitter, Pinterest, etc).

 WPSSO (Pro version) also includes support for [JetPack Photon](http://jetpack.me/support/photon/) and [NextGEN Gallery v1 and v2](http://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).